Up to 50% off sofas & mattresses — limited‑time deals.

 Which one is best for curling up and side-lounging?

-Ploum is the easiest to curl into—its deep shape and soft, even cushioning make many positions feel naturally supported.
+Ploum is the easiest to curl into.
+Its deep seat and soft, even cushioning make side-lounging feel natural.

 Is a sofa bed like Multy comfortable enough for frequent guests?

-It’s convenient and functional, but it’s still a convertible compromise.
+It is convenient and functional, but it is still a convertible compromise.
 It works best when you value flexibility as much as pure sleep comfort.

 What’s the biggest “maintenance” risk with these sofas?